A generalized statistical model for fits to parton distributions: Introduction

 Several methods have been proposed and are currently in use to provide an estimate of uncertainties especially in the presence of tension\cite{Kovarik:2019xvh}.
 One naive approach would be to simply omit one of the troublesome data sets or perhaps attach a significantly lower weight to this data set.
 This approach introduces biases in the fitting procedure that needs to be justified with some prior knowledge.
 In some cases, such a justification may be possible.
 For example, if perhaps the methodology of the omitted experiment is analyzed and found to be unsatisfactory.
 In such a scenario, the prior bias in omitting the data set from this experiment is justified, but this is not always the case, since it is not always straightforward to reanalyze particle physics experiments and their data.

 Modern PDFs perform fits to data by defining a likelihood or loss function.
-For PDFs produced by CTEQ-TEA (CT)~\cite{Hou:2019efy} and MSHT~\cite{Bailey:2020ooq}, the likelihood is the $\Delta \chi^2$.
+For PDFs produced by CTEQ-TEA (CT)~\cite{Hou:2019efy} and MSHT~\cite{Bailey:2020ooq}, the likelihood is the usual $\Delta \chi^2$.
 Under normal circumstances with a consistent set, the uncertainty can be defined by the $68\%$ confidence level limit of the $\chi^2$ distribution, which amounts to varying the fit and determining boundaries where $\Delta \chi^2 = 1$.

-The advanced methodology adopted by both CTEQ-TEA and MSHT is to introduce a tolerance $T$ such that the fits should be varied within $\Delta\chi^2 = T^2$.
+The convention used by the PDF global analysis groups, such as CT and MSHT, is to introduce a tolerance $T$ such that the fits should be varied within $\Delta\chi^2 = T^2$.
 Values of $T$ are chosen either dynamically~\cite{Bailey:2020ooq} or set to a fixed value~\cite{Hou:2019efy}.
 Typical values of $T$ are much larger than $1$, which increases the uncertainties in the PDFs.
+For example, $T^2=37$ corresponds to the CT tolerance at the 68\% CL.

 NNPDF uses the Monte-Carlo method for determining uncertainties, where they produce representative sample of PDFs by sampling their likelihood or loss function with the help of pseudo-data,which might be one of the reasons for the uncertainties from NNPDF's analysis being notably different~\cite{Ball:2022qks}.
-Although, as pointed out in Refs.~\cite{Stegeman:2022wrn,thesis:lambri,thesis:talon}, the level of inconsistency with data sets is found to be negligible in the NNPDF3.1 analyses, further study is needed to understand differences between NNPDF and the other fitting groups.
+Although, as pointed out in Refs.~\cite{Stegeman:2022wrn,lambri2020thesis,thesis:talon}, the level of inconsistency with data sets is found to be negligible in the NNPDF3.1 analyses, further study is needed to understand differences between NNPDF and the other fitting groups.
 One such task was performed in Ref.~\cite{Cridge:2021qjj}, which details benchmark comparisons of three global PDF sets - CT18, MSHT20 and NNPDF3.1 - and their similarities and differences that have been observed.
 The end result of that study was a new PDF4LHC21 ensemble of combined PDFs suitable for a wide range of LHC applications.